qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_form_handling.rst

 That way, the serialization in completely cut of from the form itself.
 So hidden form fields are as easy as it could be.
 Just add another property to the model.

 ::

     var model = qx.data.marshal.Json.createModel(
       {name: "a", password: "b", c: "i am hidden"}
     );

 Keep in mind that you create a model with that and you can access every property you created using the default getter and setter.

 I guess some of you are asking yourself: "What if i want to convert the values for serialization.
 My server needs some different values...".
 That brings in the topic of conversion.
 But as we have seen before, the mapping from the view to the model is handled by the data binding which already includes conversion.
-Take a look at the <data_binding#optionsconversion_and_validation|data binding documentation> for more information on the conversion.
+Take a look at the :doc:`data binding documentation <data_binding#optionsconversion_and_validation>` for more information on the conversion.

 Need something special?
 ^^^^^^^^^^^^^^^^^^^^^^^